AnnikaStein/SkewbSkills/README.md

 ## L2L Alg Trainer
 Select all the alg sets that you'd like to practice.
-This can be done manually by checking or unchecking them via mouseclicks, or by pressing T ((un-)select all sets), L ((un-)select L4C, L5C), I ((un-)select all Pi cases) and U ((un-)select all Peanut cases).
+This can be done manually by checking or unchecking them via mouseclicks, or by pressing "T" ((un-)select all sets), "L" ((un-)select L4C, L5C), "I" ((un-)select all Pi cases) and "U" ((un-)select all Peanut cases).
 SkewbSkills is going to shuffle (randomize) the order in which they appear.
-Use the "Generate L2L Scramble" Button or press Return to generate a scramble.
+Use the "Generate L2L Scramble" Button or press RETURN to generate a scramble.
 A drawing of the scramble appears.
 All scrambles are performed with the White/Red/Green Corner on top/front.
-Start the timer with the "Start" Button or press Space.
-After starting the timer, you can stop it again by clicking the same button ("Pause") or pressing Space again.
+Start the timer with the "Start" Button or press SPACE.
+After starting the timer, you can stop it again by clicking the same button ("Pause") or pressing SPACE again.
 You can than reset the timer to zero by using the "Reset" button (or press "R").

 ## Your own algs